rcl-ssl/docs/portal/azure-keyvault-san.md

 ---

 # SAN Certificate - Azure Key Vault
-**V6.0.10**
+**V7.0.0**

-RCL creates TLS/SSL certificates using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) and automatically saves them to [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts).
+RCL SSL creates TLS/SSL certificates using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) and automatically saves them to [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts).

 A Subject Alternative Name (SAN) TLS/SSL certificate will contain multiple domains in a single certificate.
-SAN certificates created with an **Azure DNS Zone** will contain the naked apex domain (e.g. contoso.com) and the wild card domain (e.g. *.contoso.com) in a single TLS/SSL certificate.
+SAN certificates created with an **Azure DNS Zone** will contain the domain (e.g. contoso.com) and the wild card domain (e.g. *.contoso.com) in a single TLS/SSL certificate.

-# Single Apex Domains
+# Single Domains

-SAN certificates only allow a single apex domain.
+SAN certificates only allow a single domain.
 For instance, the two domains 'fabricam.com' and 'contoso.com' are not allowed in a SAN multi-domain certificate.

 # Access Control